 Mastery of the elements of good writing produces consistently good writing.
 Yet, mastery comes in degrees.
 The mark of a true wordsmith, then, is claritas.
-The Romans used this Latin word for the idea of clarity and for the idea of transparency.
+Romans used this Latin word for the ideas of clarity and of transparency.

 Writing that has claritas has transparency as a medium, allowing you to receive its message undistracted by patterns of ink and space on paper.
 When you receive a message like a direct transmission, then the writer has attained claritas.